Singapore

 0255075100

 Singapore is excellent to walk in short stretches and hard to cover entirely on foot, and the weather is why.
-The infrastructure is first-rate: covered link-ways, wide pavements, and an MRT that reaches every district.
+The infrastructure is first-rate: covered link-ways, wide sidewalks, and an MRT that reaches every district.
 By mid-morning the heat and humidity push most people onto a train or into a Grab, and the cost of getting around, like everything here, runs well above the rest of the region.

 Sidewalks 23 / 25